Optimization of the invoicing process

 The company we have helped has a lengthening billing period as business increases.
 Between product delivery and invoicing, there may be 3 to 4 months, depending on the period.
 The busier it gets, the closer we tend to the 4 months to invoice.
 It is increasingly difficult to manage cash flow and they must start choosing which vendors to pay first.
 The lead times for unpaid accounts in excess of 60 and 90 days are increasing because the same person is billing and collecting unpaid accounts.
 As the priority is invoicing, collection is set aside.
 Overtime is required to advance billing as much as possible.
 Pressure and stress increase, for the employee and the company.

 We first mapped out the current invoicing process, from product delivery to invoicing.
 This mapping made it possible to see:

 - The steps taken to issue an invoice

 - non-value-added tasks that could be eliminated, such as double or triple checks.

-- Tasks that could be automated using the company’s various IT tools, such as sending automatic emails, instead of having to recreate them each time and rewrite relatively the same things.
+- Tasks that could be automated using the company’s various IT tools, like sending automatic emails, instead of having to recreate them every time and rewrite relatively the same things.

-- There is no longer any liquidity problem.
+- There is no longer a cash flow problem.

 - The process is simple.